grnydawn/SetBuilders.jl/docs/src/index.md

 Additionally, SetBuilders offers features such as set event and customizable set descriptions, greatly enhancing its utility.

-The following example demonstrates how to identify the set that fails the membership test among the sets in the set composition using set event and set description features.

 ```julia
 # continues from the code example at the beginning of this page